jenkins-x-labs/helmboot/README.md

 Helmboot is based on [helm 3.x](https://helm.sh/) and [helmfile](https://github.com/roboll/helmfile) under the covers.

-Helmboot uses the [Jenkins Operator](https://jenkinsci.github.io/kubernetes-operator/) to setup as many Jenkins servers are required in whatever namespaces via GitOps.

 ## Using Jenkins and / or Jenkins X

 You can choose whether to use purely Jenkins; purely Jenkins X or a combination of Jenkins and Jenkins X. You also have full flexibility in GitOps to decide which Apps are installed in which namespaces etc.